-a) safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders, and b) Maintain an optimal capital structure to optimise the cost of capital.
+- a) safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders, and - b) Maintain an optimal capital structure to 28ptimize the cost of capital.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants to which it is subject.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is Net Debt divided by EBITDA.
-The Company defines Net Debt as borrowings less cash and cash equivalents, excluding discontinued operations, but including bank balances and deposits irrespective of their duration / maturity.
+The Company defines Net Debt as borrowings less cash and cash equivalents including bank balances and deposits irrespective of their duration / maturity.

-Particulars March 31, 2019 March 31, 2018
+Particulars March 31, 2020 March 31, 2019

 Borrowings - -

-Current portion of long-term debt - -
+Current portion of long term debt - -

-Less: Cash and cash equivalents (refer note 6) other bank balances and deposits (including margin money) 100 100
+Cash and cash equivalents (Note 6), other bank balances and deposits (Including margin money) (100) (100)

 Net Debt (100) (100)

-EBITDA 61 (23)
+EBITDA 10 70

-Gearing ratio (1.64) 4.35
+Gearing ratio (9.87) (1.43)